 COVID-19 TESTING -SAN DIEGO

-- Walk-ins Welcome.
-By making a free appointment you can be confident we are open and have availability.
+- Appointments required so you can be confident we are open and have availability.

 - Evaluation by RTW Health Services trained medical providers

 LAST APPOINTMENT TAKEN 15 MINUTES PRIOR TO CLOSING WITH OR WITHOUT REGISTRATION

 I want to get tested, but I have a few questions...